andersonfrailey/StatMatch/README.md

+# This repository is no longer being actively maintained.
+# The latest version of this statistical matching program can be found in the
+# Open Source Policy Center's [Tax Data repository](https://github.com/open-source-economics/taxdata/tree/master/puf_data/StatMatch)

 # StatMatch
 This repo holds scripts for performing a statistical match using the March 2014 CPS and 2009 IRS SOI Public Use File (PUF) datasets